bassanilab/NeoRanking/README.md

 ```
 source configure.sh
 ```
-This will create the data and code directories and various subdirectories, if these directories do not yet exist.
+This will create the data and code directories and various subdirectories if these directories do not yet exist.
 Download the python code from this github repository (https://github.com/bassanilab/NeoRanking.git) and place it into the $NEORANKING_CODE directory.
-Download the data matrices from the links indicated in [[1](#Citation)] and place the files Mutation_data_org.txt and Neopep_data_org.txt into the $NEORANKING_RESOURCE/data directory, and HLA_allotypes.txt into the $NEORANKING_RESOURCE/hla directory.
+Download the data matrices from the links indicated here or in [[1](#Citation)] and place the files [Mutation_data_org.txt](https://figshare.com/s/3c27fa3b705a74bdfa10) and [Neopep_data_org.txt](https://figshare.com/s/a000b0990465ab3e9d33) into the $NEORANKING_RESOURCE/data directory, and HLA_allotypes.txt into the $NEORANKING_RESOURCE/hla directory.

 If you wish to recreate the plots for Figures 1B, S2A-C, in the paper you need to download the MmpsTestingSet.txt, MmpsTrainingSet.txt, NmersTestingSet.txt, and NmersTrainingSet.txt files from the figshare links provided by Gartner et al. [[2](#Citation)].
-These files contain mutations (nmers) and neo-peptides (mmps) together with feature scores and immunogencity screening annotations used by Gartner et al. If you wish to recreate Figures 3D-F you need to download the file mmc5.xlsx from the Supplemental Data in Wells et al. [[3](#Citation)]
+These files contain mutations (nmers) and neo-peptides (mmps) together with feature scores and immunogenicity screening annotations used by Gartner et al. If you wish to recreate Figures 3D-F you need to download the file mmc5.xlsx from the Supplemental Data in Wells et al. [[3](#Citation)]

 ### Running the code

 1) Preprocess the original data matrices Mutation_data_org.txt and Neopep_data_org.txt (necessary preprocessing step to be performed once at the start of the analysis).
-Preprocessing consists of several steps: a) Select the SNV mutations. b) Calculalate numerical encoding values for categorical features. c) Impute missing values. d) Transform values of numerical features by quantile normalization. e) Replace cetagoricies by encoded numerical vealues.
+Preprocessing consists of several steps: a) Select the SNV mutations. b) Calculate numerical encoding values for categorical features. c) Impute missing values. d) Transform values of numerical features by quantile normalization. e) Replace categories by encoded numerical values.
     ```
     bash preprocess_data.sh
     ```